Rdbaker/Mealbound/README.rst

 You will see a pretty welcome screen.

-Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration ::
+Once you have installed PostgreSQL, run the following to create your app's database tables and perform the initial migration ::

-    flask db init
-    flask db migrate
+    . setup_db.sh
     flask db upgrade
     flask run